How the Australian Healthcare System Is Structured – And Why It Feels Complicated

 What state and territory governments run

-The funding arrangements between federal and state governments are set out in the National Health Reform Agreement, which the Department of Health and Aged Care publishes.
-The data shows the federal contribution covers a major share of public hospital costs, with states funding the rest from their own budgets.
-This is why hospital service decisions vary by state — capacity, waitlists, treatment availability — even when the underlying funding model is similar.
+The money side is set out in the National Health Reform Agreement, which the Department of Health and Aged Care publishes.
+The federal government covers a major share of public hospital costs, and the states fund the rest from their own budgets.
+That shared arrangement is exactly why hospital decisions – capacity, waitlists, what treatments are available – vary from state to state, even though the underlying funding model looks much the same everywhere.

 Medicare – the federal layer

 Medicare is the federal universal insurance scheme that subsidises medical services for eligible Australians.
-The eligibility side is covered in our Medicare eligibility article.
-This section is about what Medicare actually does once a person is eligible.
+Who counts as eligible is a separate question, and we cover it in our Medicare eligibility article.
+This section is about what Medicare actually does once you are in.

-Medicare operates through the Medicare Benefits Schedule (MBS) — a published list of medical services with set rebate amounts.
-When a patient sees a GP, specialist, or other Medicare-funded provider, the service has an MBS item number, and Medicare pays a defined rebate for it.
-The data on bulk-billing rates from Services Australia shows that bulk-billing — where the provider accepts the rebate as full payment — is more common for some services (standard GP visits) than for others (specialist consultations).
+It runs off the Medicare Benefits Schedule (MBS), a published list of medical services with set rebate amounts.
+See a GP, a specialist, or any other Medicare-funded provider, and the service has an MBS item number attached to it – and Medicare pays a defined rebate against that number.
+Bulk-billing is when the provider takes the rebate as full payment and you pay nothing on the spot.
+According to Services Australia, that happens more often for some services, like a standard GP visit, than for others, like a specialist consultation.

 What Medicare covers: